-The oldest MTO owned reinforced cast-in-place rigid frame bridges in Central Region are the Sturgeon River Bridge and the Dillon's Creek Bridge which were both constructed in 1937.
-As such, the Conestogo River Bridge #6, is older than the oldest MTO owned cast-in-place concrete rigid frame bridges.
+The oldest MTO owned rigid frame bridges in Central Region are the Sturgeon River Bridge and the Dillon's Creek Bridge which were both constructed in 1937.
+As such, the Conestogo River Bridge #10, is older than the oldest MTO owned cast-in-place concrete rigid frame bridge.

-The longest total span of a rigid frame bridge in the Central Region is 40.4 m and belongs to the Underpass at King Side Road and Highway 400.
-Of the 54 comparable examples, 26 have longer spans than the Conestogo River Bridge #6.
-Accordingly, the Conestogo River Bridge #6 is not the longest spanning bridge of this type.
+The longest rigid frame bridge in the Central Region is the Underpass at King Side Road and Highway 400 and it is 40.4 m in length.
+Of the 54 comparable examples, 40 are longer than the Conestogo River Bridge #10.
+Accordingly, the Conestogo River Bridge #10 is not a long example of this style of bridge.

 Of the 54 comparable examples, 51 have one span and three have two spans.
-As such, the Conestogo River Bridge #6 has a typical number of spans for rigid frame bridges currently owned by the MTO in Central Region.
+As such, the Conestogo River Bridge #10 has a typical number of spans for rigid frame bridges currently owned by the MTO in Central Region.